menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

    * **DNS**: Enable this service to allow your appliance to participate in domain name resolution on the network.
    * **DHCP**: Enable this service if you want your appliance to manage dynamic IP address allocation on the network.
-   * **SSH (Secure Shell)**: The SSH service is not enable by default.
+   * **SSH (Secure Shell)**: The SSH service is not enabled by default.
 You can enable it when secure remote access is needed, such as for troubleshooting purposes.
    * **Firewall**: The firewall is a crucial security measure that protects your appliance against potential attacks.
 It is strongly recommended to keep the firewall enabled at all times to safeguard your server from threats.
 Disabling the firewall is NOT recommended.
 Disabling the firewall temporarily should only be done in situations where you have a deep understanding of the potential risks and have specific security measures in place to compensate for the loss of protection.
 Even in such cases, minimize the duration of firewall disablement and re-enable it as soon as possible.
 4. Select :guilabel:`Save` when you are done.